arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ​
 #### Program Memory
 ​
 The Program Memory is the reprogrammable memory found on the system.
 This is the Flash memory that serves as a storage, and the memory divides into two different section due to security measure.
-A Boot-loader section is where all the crucial code is stored to intialize peripherals and essential components.
+A Boot-loader section is where all the crucial code is stored to initialize peripherals and essential components.
 While the application section is where the composed code is uploaded.
 ​
 #### EEPROM Memory
 ​